connexta/ion-store/README.md

 ## Prerequisites
 * Java 11
+* Docker

 ## Building
 ```
 ./gradlew build
 ```
+Because the Docker images are built automatically, a docker daemon must be available.

 ## Running via docker-compose
 There is a docker-compose environment included in this repository.